-The exchange visit ensured that the peace builders had recap on UNSCR resolution 1325 and the Uganda National Action Plan(NAP).
+The exchange visit ensured that the peacebuilders had a recap on UNSCR resolution 1325 and the Uganda National Action Plan(NAP).
 We discussed the desired outcomes of the NAP and how women can participate in monitoring UNSCR 1325 at different levels.
 The exchange visit also entailed group presentations discussing challenges faced by women in conflict-affected areas and what recommendations they have to address the gaps.

 On the status of implementation of the #UNSCR1325 in refugee settlements and within host communities the challenges have been highlighted as;

-– High levels of physical and psychological gender based violence, limited access to reproductive health services.
+– High levels of physical and psychological gender-based violence, and limited access to reproductive health services.

 -Refugee women and girls within settlements are continually excluded from formal peace processes and are under-represented within peace or security committee structures

-Despite making tangible change in the communities, the contributions of refugee women and grassroots women peace builders are not recognized or made visible.
-The 3 day visit also included the peacebuilders sharing their reflections on Implementation of UNSCR 1325; Participation, Prevention, Protection relief and recovery with the African Union Special Envoy Bineta Diopo.
-The women peace builders therefore urged Madam Bineta Diopto to consider and amplify their recommendations as; a need to call for all governments and development partners to create a protective environment for women and girls affected by conflict.
+Despite making tangible changes in the communities, the contributions of refugee women and grassroots women peacebuilders are not recognized or made visible.
+The 3-day visit also included the peacebuilders sharing their reflections on the Implementation of UNSCR 1325; Participation, Prevention, Protection relief and recovery with the African Union Special Envoy Bineta Diop.
+The women peacebuilders, therefore, urged Madam Bineta Diop to consider and amplify their recommendations as; a need to call for all governments and development partners to create a protective environment for women and girls affected by conflict.

 You can access the full report on the exchange visit here: 20 Years of Grassroots Women Building Peace